Dice Rolls and Entitlement

 Calculating Rolls

-Contested rolls are described as "Offence vs. Defence".
+When the outcome of a situation depends on the relative skill of two opposing characters, they make a contested roll.
+The skills rolled in a contested roll might be different -- they are described as "Offence vs. Defence".
 Offence represents the more "active" side, attempting to change the state of things.
 Defence, on the other hand, represents the side resisting change.

-• If a character used an ability which calls for the roll, they're Offence.
+- If a character used an ability which calls for the roll, they're Offence.

-• If a player proposed a roll, they're Offence.
+- If a player proposed a roll, they're Offence.

 In the case of a tie, Offence wins.